-The captain of the Bloomfield High School football team says he was sexually manipulated and harassed since he was 16-years-old by Ronald Taylor—who threatened to tell his Facebook friends and the his mother when the teen attempted to cut it off, according to court documents.
+The captain of the Bloomfield High School football team says he was sexually manipulated and harassed since he was 16-years-old by Ronald Taylor—who allegedly threatened to tell Mitchell's Facebook friends and mother when the teen attempted to cut it off, according to court documents.
 Police said Mitchell has confessed to the crime—and said that he chased Taylor after a verbal argument and then stabbed him "five times with a steak knife."

 Mitchell's attorney wants to plead the case down to manslaughter, reports Hartford's CBS 3.